Accommodation Ballot Results

 Fire Safety

 All residents should log in to the University’s training site here to familiarise themselves with the Fire Safety Regulations.
+You should also watch this video on fire safety within Colleges.

 We expect you to follow our fire safety rules, which include: